tresnjo/OptiRod-GA/README.md

 The results above indicate that indeed it's possible to get a better axial PPF for the given $N(x)$.
 However, it should be noted that the type of shape generated could be problematic during a manufacturing process, in comparision to a simple cylinder with constant radius.

-What we clearly see is that the optimization tends to increase the flux locally in the control rod region, and since flux has to be constant, this gives rise to a smaller flux right after the control rod.
+What is clear is that the optimization tends to increase the flux locally in the control rod region.
+Since the flux has to be constant between the unperturbed and perturbed solution, this gives rise to a smaller flux right after the control rod.
 In this way, one can achieve a more homogenous flux distribution in the reactor, at least theoretically.
 Still, the fluxes aren't perfectly balanced, and the settings of the weighting factors in the cost function might play a crucial role here.

 It should also be noted that we neglected effects such as energy dependencies of cross-sections, change in the multiplication factor $k$ with rod insertion.
 However, if the time-scale of the change in $k$ is significantly higher than the time-scale of the full control rod insertion, then transient effects can be neglected, and the results might be more applicable to a real-world scenario.

 In the future, it might be benefical to validate the results using tools like OpenMC.
-It might even be possible to couple OpenMC with a genetic algorithm directly, but that will certainly be more computationally expensive than the method we have used here.
+It might even be possible to couple OpenMC with a genetic algorithm directly, thought this would certainly be more computationally expensive than the method we have used here.
 I have added an OpenMC project at the moment that recreates a random perturbed cylindrical shape and returns the model.
-There're some bugs in the code, but for the interested, might be able to alter the code slightly and add a genetic algorithm, or another minimization technique, to get a working model.
+There're some bugs in the code, but those interested might be able to alter it slightly and add a genetic algorithm or another minimization technique to develop a working model.

-One could also incoroporate higher order perturbation solutions, since it's not very hard to extrapolate the results above to a generic perturbation order $j$.
+One could also incoroporate higher order perturbation solutions, since it's not very hard to extend the results above to a generic perturbation order $j$.